Master of Forestry — MF

 The MF curriculum focuses on two major themes: multidisciplinary exposure in the biological and social sciences and a progressive growth of experience in resource measurement, analysis, management, and policy.
 Students gain hands-on research and technical experience alongside faculty at 11,000 acres of Yale-owned forested properties as well as benefiting from opportunities in management and policy development through YSE centers and programs.

-The Master of Forestry degree, accredited by the Society of American Foresters (SAF), is intended for students wishing to pursue professional careers in the management and policy of forest resources, across the span of urban to rural environments.
+Accredited by the Society of American Foresters (SAF) under its Forestry standard, the Master of Forestry degree is intended for students wishing to pursue professional careers in the management and policy of forest resources, across the span of urban to rural environments.
 These professional opportunities can be private-sector forest management—corporate or consulting; public-sector forest management—federal, state, county, local government; stewardship and conservation of forest resources - government, private or non-profit sector; or education.
 The goal is to prepare students to manage forest resources for various public and private values within a complex social, political, and ecological environment.

 The curriculum draws from coursework in the natural and social sciences and focuses on the complex relationships among the science, management, and policy of forest resources.
 Students are also expected to hone their capacities as leaders and managers through summer internships, professional skills courses, and other opportunities.